rafico/forcedAlignment/util/jsgd-55/README.md

   URL = {http://hal.inria.fr/hal-00690014}
 }

-The code uses similar acceleration tricks, yet adapted to large-scale image classification, than the ones used in L. Bottou's package, available at
+The package is also inspired by Leon Bottou's package, available at

 http://leon.bottou.org/projects/sgd